Jonathan-Z-Code/ESP32-Rust-Sandbox/docs/README.md

 # ESP32 Rust Sandbox
+## Welcome to the ESP32 Rust Sandbox
+## By: Jonathan Zurita

+Here are some coding examples I have created through the esp hal no_std library provided by Espressif!

 ## Main Documentation Page
 This Github Pages integration provides documentation for all source files within `src/bin`.
 Look at the "Crates" section in the